-"Milan? yes, they do you very well there, if you know where to go, but if you don't-- However, the Hotel -- makes up for everything.
-We got real

-English food there, the genuine article, beef-steaks not scorched or stewed, good bacon and eggs, excellent joints and puddings-what does one want more?
+"Milan? yes, they do you very well there, if you know where to go, but if you don't-However, the Hotel-makes up for everything.
+We got real English food there, the genuine article, beefsteaks not scorched or stewed, good bacon and eggs, excellent joints and puddings-what does one want more?
 We stopped over at Marseilles.
 Try the bouillabaisse there-do, old man!
 Over-estimated?
 Not a bit.
 Couldn't be!
-Last time I went by the Mediterranean route, we found time to stop at Naples, but you won't catch me there again.
-Look what they charge you for coffee! and at the Z-- Hotel, where there is food fit to eat, the drains are murderous; while the Y-- gives you veal three times a day, and makes soup out of the roasts.
-No more Naples for me!"
+Last time I went by the Mediterranean route, we found time to run up to Venice, but you won't catch me there again.
+Look what they charge you for soda-water! and at the Z-Hotel, where there is food fit to eat, the drains are murderous; while the Y-gives you oil in everything, and makes soup out of the roasts.
+No more Venice for me!"